ccf-citi/ioexplorer-wiki/README.md

 ### Internals

-Look under the hood at the [Clinical Fields](internals/clinical-fields.md) to learn about the available clinical data fields and see how to refer to them.
+Look under the hood at the [Clinical Fields](internals/clinical-fields.md) and [Enumerated Types](internals/enumerated-types.md) to learn about the available clinical data fields and see how to refer to them.